How to Stop a Dog from Counter Surfing

 Have you ever walked into your kitchen and thought “Hmm… I could have sworn I left a WHOLE CHICKEN right here on the counter?”
-Then you turned to see Sparky smugly licking his lips, proud of another successful counter conquest.
+Then you turned to see Sparky smugly licking his lips, proud of another successful counter-conquest.
 Maybe you’ve even caught them in the act – front paws (or even all four!) up on the counter cleaning up your leftovers.

 This is Counter Surfing.
 A fun term for a very annoying, and potentially dangerous, behavior.

-WHY does my dog do this?
+WHY does my dog Counter Surf?

 Dogs, like many of us, repeat behaviors that feel GOOD.
 Eating your chicken, feels (and tastes) GREAT!
 If your dog is rewarded every time they jump on the counter or even SOME of the time, they now have a positive association with counter surfing, and a good reason to continue testing their luck every time they pass by.
 Sometimes they may only get a crumpled-up paper napkin, but it’s still worth it to try if SOMETIMES they score that roasted chicken jackpot!